-For example, assuming a Cribl LogStream system with 6 physical cores (12 vCPUs):
+For example, assuming a Cribl LogStream system running on Intel or AMD processors with 6 physical cores (12 vCPUs):

 - If Process count is set to 4, then the system will spawn exactly 4 processes. - If Process count is set to -2, then the system will spawn 10 processes (12-2).